How To Make A Video

 Filming or Taping?

 Technically, using a video camera to record things should be called “taping,” since you’re recording to a tape or other blank digital medium.
 But “filming” just has a nicer ring to it, don’t you think?
 Even though chances are likely you aren’t using film to record, the end product you are creating is still a film.
-So we’re going to use this somewhat inaccurate terminology and call it “filming” or indie filmmaking on our website because, after all is said and done, your final product is what counts.
+So we’re going to use this somewhat inaccurate terminology and call it “filming” on our website because, after all is said and done, your final product is what counts.

 Getting Started With Your Film